I was thrilled to learn that

 And how he used references for some of his Dungeons and Dragons work.

-Despite all of his amazing color work (mostly acrylic gouache on Bristol), his pencil drawings were probabaly my favorites.
+amazing color work (mostly acrylic gouache on Bristol), his pencil drawings were probabaly my favorites.
 The sheer skill at that sketchy stage was simply breathtaking.

 Okay, the color work was breathtaking too.
 And I suspect Tony painted the wall mural that many of his pieces hung against.